JakesMD/ExcelStepper/README.md

         ```
     - Split your sequence into multiple accelerations where the first is the highest.
     - A mixture of both.
-- In order to reduce computation time changes in speed are not smooth.
+- In order to reduce computation time, changes in acceleration are not smooth.
 But see for yourself in the charts below.
+- ExcelStepper uses `micros()` for exact timing. `micros()` resets after about 70 minutes which may cause a step to trigger too soon.

 ## Charts
-The following charts were created using this demo sequence and a minumum speed of `100 steps/s`:
+The following charts were created using this demo sequence and a minimum speed of `100 steps/s`:
 ``` cpp
 #include "ExcelStepper.h"